benfaerber/liquid-ml/README.md

 When a list of parameters is passed to a filter it will never contain the `Var` type.
 Variables are unpacked before they are passed to filters.
 If the variable is undefined `Nil` is returned.

-### Execution Context
-The type `Ctx.t` is used to store the execution context.
-All variables active in the current scope are stored here.
-Certain events such as `break` and `continue` are also stored in the execution context. `Ctx.t` is a `Caml.Map` learn more here: [OCaml Map Docs](https://ocaml.org/docs/map)

 ### Compatibility
 This is not a complete port of Liquid.
 Here is a list of everything that has been ported: